bcharles/progress-bar/readme.txt

 You can change the colors via the css.
 Use `div.wppb-progress` to change the style of the container and `div.wppb-progress > span` to change the style of the bar itself.
 You can also change the candystripe and animated candystripe.
 See http://css-tricks.com/css3-progress-bars/ for an excellent tutorial and http://www.colorzilla.com/gradient-editor/ for a CSS gradient generator.

 **No, really, how do I change the colors?
-I don't know much about CSS**
+I don't know much about CSS.**

 Okay, here's a great example that's being used in the plugin CSS right now to create the 'red' option.
 Here's the CSS: